 Kołodziejski remained a regional councillor and a member of the PiS fraction there while being the chairman of the National Broadcasting Council.
-Then, in October 2018, he was elected again to the regional council, after being the candidate number one on a list of candidates of PiS and the only candidate of this party elected in this constituency (proportional representation).53 54 After this election, he became again a member of the fraction of the ruling party.
+Then, in October 2018, he was elected again to the regional council, after being again a candidate of PiS.54 After this election, he became again a member of the PiS fraction of the ruling party.
 All this happened while Kołodziejski remains the chairman of the National Broadcasting Council.